CPHS/OPHS Glossary of Terms

 Any

-a student (undergraduate, graduate, or professional) has suffered
+(undergraduate, graduate, or professional) has suffered sexual violence,

-sexual violence, sexual harassment or other prohibited behavior shall
+sexual harassment or other prohibited behavior shall promptly notify

-promptly notify the Title IX Officer or designee.
-This includes Resident
+the Title IX Officer or designee.
+This includes Resident Assistants,

-Assistants, Graduate Teaching Assistants, and all other student employees,
+Graduate Teaching Assistants, and all other student employees, when disclosures

 In addition, the following who, in the course of employment, receive a report of Prohibited Conduct from any other person affiliated with the University shall notify the Title IX Officer or designee: